snikket-im/snikket-android/README.md

 #### How do I build Conversations

-Make sure to have ANDROID_HOME point to your Android SDK
+Make sure to have ANDROID_HOME point to your Android SDK.
+Use the Android SDK Manager to install missing dependencies.

     git clone https://github.com/siacs/Conversations.git
     cd Conversations
-    ./gradlew build
+    ./gradlew assembleFreeRelease

+There are two build flavors available. *free* and *playstore*.
+Unless you know what you are doing you only need *free*.

 [![Build Status](https://travis-ci.org/siacs/Conversations.svg?branch=development)](https://travis-ci.org/siacs/Conversations)